 After the trees were planted, government agronomists made an inspection trip to Marlique.
 Impressed with the way church members were caring for the new little trees, they gave them another 15,000 trees.
 They also helped organize students from a nearby government high school to go up the mountain to help the Nazarenes plant these 15,000 trees.

 Now the Marlique Nazarenes are working with the government forestry people, perfecting a long-range plan for their mountain.
-They want to plant I million trees.
-Seventy-five scraggly-looking seedlings in tiny black plastic sacks had started something that will revolutionize a mountain.
+They want to plant one million trees.
+Seventy-five scraggly-looking seedlings in tiny black plastic sacks had started something that would revolutionize a mountain.

 The Church of the Nazarene is helping the lame and crippled to walk again in many ways.
 Dr. Steve Weber spent two terms as a missionary to Haiti.
 He went from there to head up the office of Nazarene Compassionate Ministries.
 Steve is fond of quoting the Chinese proverb: "Give a man a fish, and you feed him today.
 Give him a hook, teach him to fish, and you feed him forever."
 One of the ways we are helping the lame and crippled walk again is by teaching people new skills they can use to earn a living.